AppertaFoundation/COVID-19-screening-interface/README.md

 The screening delivers a web form which enables the user to input responses to the screening questions and store the result in an openEHR Clinical Data Repository (CDR).

 Basic information on the subject is stored (the name or ID) and reporting of cases available.

+## Contributor Licence Agreement (CLA)

+We include a CLA to ensure that contributions don't restrict how this software can be used.
+If you are not comfortable with this, you may still fork / copy the code and set your own rules.
+However to ensure that the health providers have perpetual and unencumbered use of this application, a CLA is necessary for our supported versions.

 ## Installing